Postdoctoral Fellowships in Scientific Writing

 Instructions for Applying

-The application deadline has been extended to noon on Wednesday, February 13, 2019.
-To apply, email the following documents to email@example.com:
+Deadline extended: The application deadline is noon on Friday, December 20, 2019.
+To apply, email the following documents to firstname.lastname@example.org:

 - CV, with the names and contact information of three references, including your postdoctoral adviser (you do not need to supply letters of recommendation at the time of application).
 Please indicate in the CV the source and duration of your postdoctoral funding.